-- 1. Position 999 upperworks in line with crawlers. - If equipped with Series 2 or 3 counterweight, install 1st carbody counterweight as follows, before installing upper counterweight.
-For Series 1, go to step 3. - NOTE: Series 2, requires one carbody counterweight at both ends of carbody.
+If equipped with Series 2 or Series 3 counterweight, install 1st carbody counterweight as follows, before installing upper counterweight.
+For Series 1, go to step 2.

+NOTE: Series 2 requires one carbody counterweight at both ends of carbody.

-Series 3, requires two carbody counterweights at both ends of carbody.
+Series 3 requires two carbody counterweights at both ends of carbody.

-Install carbody counterweight at only one end of carbody before you install upper counterweight at opposite end of upperworks.
+Install carbody counterweight at only one end of carbody before you install upper counterweight.

 - a.
-Raise mast so it is clear of assist crane (View E). - b.
-Hook onto carbody counterweight with chain sling from assist crane and lift into position at cab end of carbody - lift at four lifting lugs (View E). - c.
-Boom, swing, and hoist as required to engage slots in counterweight with lugs on carbody (View F). - d.
-Lower counterweight and disconnect chain sling. - e.
-Install pins (View G) to connect carbody counterweight to carbody. - Position mast at 150° while installing upper counterweight (mast will lower approximately 20° as gantry is raised). - 4.
-Lower gantry with control on remote control.
+Hook onto carbody counterweight with chain sling and lift into position at desired end of carbody lift at four lifting lugs (View E). - b.
+Boom, swing, and hoist as required to engage slots in counterweight with lugs on carbody (View F). - c.
+Lower counterweight and disconnect chain sling. - d.
+Install pins (View G) to connect carbody counterweight to carbody. - 2.
+Position crane so it is in-line and centered with upper counterweights. - 3.
+Position mast at 150°. - Lower gantry with control on remote control.

 - 5. Travel crane in reverse until holes in handling links line up with lugs on gantry (View K). - 6.
 Pin handling links to handling holes on gantry (View K).

-Make sure links are hanging vertically before proceeding.

-- 7. Slowly raise gantry and counterweight (View I) with control on remote control.
-Counterweight may swing in slightly. - 8.
-Disengage counterweight pins using control on remote control. - 9.
+Make sure links are hanging vertically before proceeding. - 7.
+Slowly raise gantry and counterweight (View I) with control on remote control.
+Counterweight may swing in slightly. - Disengage counterweight pins using control on remote control. - 9.
 Continue to raise gantry until lugs on center box engage cab rear pins and gantry cylinders are fully extended. - 10.
 Release gantry control to off. - 11.
 Engage counterweight pins with control on remote control. - 12.
 Look between center and side boxes to check that both pins are fully engaged (View J). - 13.
 Lower gantry only enough to loosen pins for handling links. - 14.
 Disconnect handling links from gantry lugs (View K). - 15.
 Rotate links to stored position (View H). - 16.
-Raise gantry until cylinders are fully extended. - For Series 2 or 3, repeat steps 2a 2e to install 2nd carbody counterweight.
+Raise gantry until cylinders are fully extended. - 17.
+For Series 2 or Series 3, repeat steps 1a 1d to install 2nd carbody counterweight.